Limited Time Offer:Up to 20% off Hello Interview Premium

 In system design interviews, you don't need to dive into query planner internals.
 Instead, focus on practical performance patterns and when different types of indexes make sense.

 When a user views a profile, we need to efficiently fetch all posts by that user.
 Without proper indexing, PostgreSQL would need to scan every row in the posts table to find matching posts - a process that gets increasingly expensive as our data grows.
-This is where indexes come in.
 By creating an index on the user_id column of our posts table, we can quickly locate all posts for a given user without scanning the entire table.

 Basic Indexing